racheljenniferkao/racheljenniferkao.github.io/_posts/2018-11-15-Compond-Calculator.md

 But Rachel, what is the meaning of this post if I can't even apply for an account?

-Don't fret, my few readers.
+Don't fret, my fellow readers.
 The alternative or loophole is to create a [test account](https://developers.weixin.qq.com/miniprogram/en/dev/devtools/sandbox.html?t=18111421)!

 ![Test Account]({{ site.baseurl }}/images/testWechat.png)